Affordability and access to care

 My brother, for example, had a medical emergency that landed him first in the emergency department, then in the intensive care unit (ICU).
 At discharge, he felt pressured by the hospital to pay the out-of-pocket costs with his credit card.
 He was still weak and vulnerable and felt as though he had to give them an answer right then, without consulting a family member or an advocate.
 So he handed them the credit card.
 A better decision would have been not to agree to pay by credit card and ask to have someone from the business office call him about making payment arrangements.
 That decision to pay the large bill with a credit card saddled him in credit card debt that took years to pay off.

-Resources for financial assistance
+Helpful links for financial assistance

 Can complementary or self care reduce costs of cancer care?